laro/Cilia/2 Standard Lib/7 File & Network.md

     - calls `fsync()` to write the kernel buffers to the file system and then to the hard disk/SSD (the write cache should be written/cleared, too).
     - This protects against data loss in the event of a program or _system_ crash.

+Cache:
+- `Byte* outBuffer`
+  The outputBuffer is stored as pointer, as to allow a single common buffer, as well as two separate buffers for input and output.
+- `Int outputPosition`
+- `protected writeRaw(Span<Byte> src)`

 ### ByteInStream